About Chronic Wasting Disease

 - Lower the Risk.
 We need to do everything we can to reduce the rate of CWD spread within our big game herds.
 Animal-to-animal contact is a major way contagious diseases spread.
 Practices that lead to deer unnaturally congregating or frequenting the same place put the entire herd at risk.
 You can reduce this risk by avoiding the practices of baiting and feeding.

-- Dispose of a carcass responsibly, regardless of where it was harvested.
+- Dispose of carcass waste responsibly, regardless of where it was harvested.
 Infected carcasses left on the landscape can serve as a source of infection.
 Unless an animal has been tested for CWD, there is no way to tell if it is infected.
 CWD remains in the soil and can be taken up by plants.
 Scavengers that feed on the carcass can spread CWD through their scat.
-The best way to dispose of a carcass is by taking it to a landfill.
+The best practice is to leave carcass waste at the kill site or dispose of it via a landfill.

 - Stay informed.
 Everyone has a stake in the future of big game hunting in North Dakota and there are a lot of voices in the CWD conversation.
 North Dakota Game and Fish uses the best available science to guide its understanding of CWD.